Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Typical methods to construct new examples

-This is the most widely used method in constructing examples, describing the related module space or showing non-existence result under given geometric and topological conditions.
+This is the most widely used method in constructing examples, describing the related moduli space, or showing non-existence results under given geometric and topological conditions.

+For example, this is repeatedly used in our classification of complete stationary surfaces of algebraic type with total curvature $\int K\mathrm{d}M=-4\pi$.
+See Theorem~\ref{thm-catenoid} and Theorem~\ref{thm-enneper} for the characterizations of the generalized catenoids and the generalized Enneper surfaces, respectively; the proof to our classification theorem is finished in our preprint \cite{Ma-4pi}.

-Using this methodology we construct algebraic stationary surfaces with good singular ends and simple topological type, which has $-\int_M K\mathrm{d}M$ as small as possible.
-The discussion of how to derive these examples is somewhat tedious, and irrelevant to other parts of this paper; so we leave these details to another paper \cite{Ma-4pi} on the classification of complete stationary surfaces with $\int_M K\mathrm{d}M=-4\pi$.
+Here we present a by-product of this exploration, that is, an algebraic, complete stationary surface with two good singular ends and smallest possible total Gaussian curvature $-\int_M K\mathrm{d}M=8\pi$.
+The derivation of this example is somewhat technical, and irrelevant to other parts of this paper.
+So we leave these details to the other paper \cite{Ma-4pi}.